How can I help you?

 NOTE

-Open the ~/_Imports.razor file from the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Navigations namespace.
+After the packages are installed, open the ~/_Imports.razor file in the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Navigations namespaces.

 @using Syncfusion.Blazor